-The secondary power supply needs to match the main power supply's requirements and verifications, mainly because it is the fail-safe that compensates for any loss in power due to turbine malfunction.
-It is connected to a power regulator (detailed in the control unit section) that outputs the required compensated power, calculated by the microcontroller, to the voltage adder.
+The secondary power supply needs to match the main power supply's requirements and verifications, mainly because it is the fail-safe that is used when this main supply is malfunctioning.
+It is connected to a power regulator (detailed in the control unit section) that routes the chosen supply to the turbine.